France's leftist rulers reel as Peugeot axes jobs

-AULNAY-SOUS-BOIS, France (Reuters) - France’s left-wing government faced its first serious industrial crisis as trade unions vowed to “wage war” over the announcement on Thursday that PSA Peugeot Citroen will axe 8,000 jobs and shut the first car factory in 20 years.
+AULNAY-SOUS-BOIS, France, July 12 (Reuters) - France’s left-wing government faced its first serious industrial crisis as trade unions vowed to “wage war” over the announcement on Thursday that PSA Peugeot Citroen will axe 8,000 jobs and shut the first car factory in 20 years.

 The news, broadcast to angry workers over loudspeakers at the doomed plant in Aulnay-sous-Bois, a depressed northeastern Paris suburb, came two months after Socialist President Francois Hollande won power pledging to reverse industrial decline.